mozilla/frost/README.md

 #### Test Severity

-pytest-services adds the ability to mark the severity of a certain test.
+pytest-services custom config format adds support for marking the severity of a certain test.
 A severity can be `INFO`, `WARN`, or `ERROR`.

 These do not modify pytest results (pass, fail, xfail, skip, etc.).